Last Updated on February 13, 2025 by Masha Eretnova

-Yet, you may store some paints and later find out dried-out acrylic paints.
+You may have stored some paints and later find dried-out acrylic paints or use a paint-by-number kit and some color will be hardened in the bottles.
 If this happens to you, learning how to rehydrate acrylic paint is the solution.

-This article will guide you on rehydrating dry acrylic paint and even prevent it from drying out.
+This article will guide you on how to rehydrate dry acrylic paint and even prevent it from drying out.
 Read on to save the dried-up paint!

-I will go over easy methods, some risky DIY ways, and extra tips for keeping paint from drying.
+I will go over easy methods, some risky DIY ways, and extra tips to prevent acrylic paints from drying.

 I will be honest with you and tell if I think it is a good or bad method to try.